4gth/python_pwdgen/README.md

 # python_pwdgen
-A simple password generator that allows a user to generate one or many passwords that contain letters along with an option to include numbers and special chacters.
+A simple password generator that allows a user to generate one or many passwords that contain letters with options to include numbers and special chacters.

 You can pass arguments to the program